OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 * Where:
   * First router: The address of the router closest to the coordinator on the path from the node to the Coordinator, starting from 1 and not including 16.
 If there is no router in between the end device and Coordinator, this value is zero.
   * Second router: The address of the router farthest from coordinator on the path from the node to the Coordinator, starting from 1.
 If there is less than two routers between the end device and coordinator, this value is zero.
   * Node: The address of the end device itself, starting from 1.
-If this value is zero, the address is referring to the router with the last non-zero address.
+If this value is zero, the address is referring to the last router with a non-zero address.
 * Routers with paths to the Coordinator shall be assigned only the First Router component with the rest zero, and Routers one hop from the Coordinator shall be assigned the First Router from their parent and the Second Router as themselves with Node set to zero.
 Finally, each End Device is assigned a address in the Node field, inheriting First Router and Second Router from it's parents.
 Each time a field is assigned, it does so sequentially starting from 1 in order of appearance in the configuration.

 The above address scheme limits Routers per device to 14, and nodes per router to 254.